Boeing, Airbus face new threat: low jet sales

 High fuel prices have spurred massive orders for new fuel-efficient planes.
 An era of low interest rates and export credits have made the new jets unusually affordable.

-Boeing Co (BA.N) and Airbus EAD.PA have nearly 10,000 orders - about seven years of production - their biggest backlogs ever, and are building jets at historically high rates.
+Boeing and Airbus have nearly 10,000 orders - about seven years of production - the biggest backlog in their history, and are building jets at historically high rates.

-The prospect of rising interest rates that would make it harder to finance sales and steady or lower fuel prices that would lessen the need for fuel efficient jets could trigger a sea change.
+The prospect of rising interest rates and steady or lower fuel prices could trigger a sea change.
 Industry experts warn that new orders could taper off sharply and cancellations and deferrals could rise.

 A slowdown could affect not just plane makers and the tens of thousands of workers they employ, but the global network of suppliers, including engine makers in the United States and Europe.

-Shareholders could suffer a sharp reversal in Airbus and Boeing shares, whose prices have soared 48 percent and 38 percent, respectively, this year.
+Shareholders could suffer a sharp reversal in Airbus and Boeing share prices, which have soared 48 percent and 38 percent this year.
 Investors are counting on high production to bring the long-awaited cash payback from the heavy investments both companies made in new planes over the last decade.

 Some airlines already are positioning to capitalize on the global shakeout.

-“The gap between the winners and losers - or between the customer focused and the less customer focused airlines - will increase,” Thierry Antinori, chief commercial officer of Emirates, said in an interview.
+“The gap between the winners and losers - or between the customer focused and the less customer focused airlines - will increase,” Thierry Antinori, chief commercial officer at Emirates said in an interview.

 “So we see opportunity.”